-Students were sent the annual Student Climate Survey on March 31, 2022.
-This survey was emailed to all teachers to have posted via their Family Google Classrooms.
+Students were sent the annual Student Climate Survey on March 20, 2023.
+This survey was emailed to all students and teachers also posted via their Family Google Classrooms.
 Students were prompted to complete the survey in their Family class.
-The survey was closed on April 15, 2022.
-There was in increased participation rate this year, with 75% of students completing the survey in the allotted window of time.
+The survey was closed on March 31, 2023.

-Parents were sent the Family-School Relationship Survey for LCAP on April 11, 2022.
+Parents were sent the Family-School Relationship Survey for LCAP on March 8, 2023.
 This survey has both an English version and a Spanish version.
 This survey focuses on four key areas: School Fit (the perception of a sense of belonging), School Climate (the perception of how the school feels like a team), Grit (the perception of student behaviors towards difficult situations), and School Safety (the perception of how safe the school is for students).
-This was done via an email blast to all listed email addresses for parents and families of students.
-Parents and families were presented with the opportunity to complete the survey in English or in Spanish during Parent University events, as well as during a joint School Site Council/ELAC meeting and School Wellness Committee meeting held on April 12-13, 2022.
-The survey was closed to further answers on April 16, 2022.
+This was done via an email blast to all parents / guardians and families of students.
+The survey links were also available in The Weekly Eagle Newsletter, which is emailed to the school community every Friday.
+Families were prompted to complete the survey during Parent University events on March 8, 9 and 29th, as well as during School Site Council and ELAC meetings held on March 22, 2023.
+The survey closed on March 31, 2023.

-Teachers and Staff were provided with the opportunity to give input on the Actions, Services, and Metrics during multiple PD meetings, with the PD meeting on January 28, 2022 being a primary meeting for this input.
-The Implementation of State Academic Standards (Priority 2) Reflection Tool was presented and explained to teachers and support staff on April 15, 2022, for submission.
+Teachers and Staff were provided with the opportunity to give input on the Actions, Services, and Metrics during multiple PD meetings, with the PD meeting on March 24, 2023 being a primary meeting for this input.
+The Implementation of State Academic Standards (Priority 2) Reflection Tool was presented and explained to teachers and support staff on March 22, 2023, for submission.

-The Board Members were provided the Mid-Year Update in January 2022 and the Annual Update Input session in April 2022.
+The Board Members were provided the Mid-Year Update in January 2023 and the Annual Update Input session in April 2023.